BDC Hamburger Icon

 Here’s what you need to know about Google Slides:

-• Templates: Google Slides has 23 themes with simple color, typography and layout changes.
+• Templates: Google Slides has over 20 themes with simple color, typography and layout changes.
+Additional third-party themes can be imported from PowerPoint or Canva.

 • Compatibility: You can use Google Slides on Macs, Windows PCs and iOS and Android devices.